 The current speeds in POLB are generally higher than in POLA for all of the scenarios.
 In particular, the entrances to the SE Basin and the Navy Basin are consistently the locations with the highest current speeds.
 For the Catalina - 7 segment scenario, the current speeds at the SE Basin entrance reach 4.1 m/s and 4.3 m/s at the Navy Basin entrance.
 For the remainder of the local tsunami sources, the current speeds typically exceed 2.0 m/s in the SE Basin entrance.
-For the remainder of the locations, almost all current speeds are less than 1.0 m/sec for all scenarios.
+For the remainder of the local scenarios.
 These data should be used for evaluating impacts to berthed and moving ships as mooring forces and navigational issues may become significant.